elyall/ScalingTL/dash/README.md

 sudo systemctl restart nginx
 ```

+If you want to see your website, make sure to update your host's firewall to allow incoming web traffic to your webserver.
+For instance, if you're using EC2, create a new security group that allows incoming traffic on ports 80 (HTTP) and 443 (HTTPS) and add it your instance hosting your website.

 SET UP "A RECORDS" AT DOMAIN HOST (e.g. [NameCheap](https://www.namecheap.com/support/knowledgebase/article.aspx/319/2237/how-can-i-set-up-an-a-address-record-for-my-domain))

 Type | Host | Value | TTL